 A. Every leader does have weaknesses

 But God brings others alongside that leader to ___________________ for his weaknesses.
 You don’t have to go to the capital and tell your church leaders there, “Aren’t you lucky you have me!
-I’m a CBLT expert and with me there will be no problems.”
+I’m an expert and with me there will be no problems.”
 Well, the first problem just started “pride.”
 Moses had a weakness in terms of being able to speak properly or easily.
 So, God gives someone else to compliment the leader.
 That’s why I believe in group leadership.
 I don’t believe in Western-type leadership of one pastor who is the boss in the church.
 I believe according to Ephesians 4:11, that there should be a group of leaders in the local church.
 You have a much stronger spiritual ministry with group leadership.

 B. God provides others to balance the leader’s ministry